 1. Following the wrong metrics

-Hypothetically, if I were to ask you “what is the most important metric for your content?,” what would your answer be?
+Hypothetically, if I were to ask you “what is the most important metric for your content marketing efforts?,” what would your answer be?

 Take a moment and really think about what metric(s) you look at and get excited about.